 The edges of the sheets of plywood showing the multiple plies.

 The layers of veneer or plies of the plywood help determine the strength of the sheet.
 Plywood must have a minimum of three plies and are usually combined in an odd number of layers.
+Also, plywood sheets that have a different number of plies can have the same thickness.
 The most common plies are:

 • 3-ply is one of the most common types of plywood.
-With three layers of veneer it’s strong and durable.
-It can be a good choice for indoor use with a more decorative look than plywood with more layers.
+With three layers of veneer, it’s strong and durable.
+It can be a desirable choice for indoor use with a more decorative look than plywood with more layers.

-• Multi-ply plywood is mostly for exterior use and roofing.
-Usually designed with seven or more layers, it creates a very strong, durable home frame material that will withstand wind and weather damage.
+• Multi-ply plywood is used mostly for exterior use and roofing.
+Usually designed with seven or more layers, it creates an extraordinarily strong, durable home frame material that will withstand wind and weather damage.

 Plywood Grades